Patti McGill Peterson, Ph.D.

 Robin holds an AB degree in East Asian Studies from Princeton University, and an MBA and PhD in higher education administration from Boston College.
 She has lived in China and Japan and speaks French, Spanish, Japanese and Mandarin Chinese.

-Katie has been at CIGE since June 2012, where she works primarily on the planning of the Internationalization Collaborative, the Washington International Education Group, and the visit program for international delegations to ACE.
+Katie has been at CIGE since June 2012, where she works primarily on the planning of the Institute for Leading Internationalization, Internationalization Collaborative, Washington International Education Group, and the visit program for international delegations to ACE.
 Her previous experience includes working in graduate admissions and exchange programs as well as academic program administration at The George Washington University.
 Katie also worked as a meeting planner for continuing medical education in Chicago prior to pursing her graduate education.

 Katie holds a BA in Russian and Communication Studies from The University of Iowa, an MA in Slavic Languages and Literature from the University of Wisconsin-Madison, and an MA in International Education from The George Washington University.
 Katie speaks fluent Russian and dabbles in Polish and Spanish.
 She has studied abroad in Russia and the Czech Republic and also attended the Davis School of Russian at Middlebury College.